MARKUP Organises Regional Investment Event

 Stakeholders from across the East African Community (EAC) region and Europe gathered in the first week of March to participate in the MARKUP EAC Invest event.
-The good news, despite only being able to conduct the various sessions online, participants praised the substantial dialogue and expressed optimism for the future of investment in the region post COVID-19.
+Participants praised the substantial dialogue during the fully virtual event and expressed optimism for the future of investment in the region post COVID-19.

-Organised jointly by the EAC Secretariat and the Sankalp Africa Summit and financed by the European Union through MARKUP, the four-day virtual meeting brought together key policy makers, business leaders, entrepreneurs, business support organisations, investors, financial institutions and public stakeholders, who participated in workshops, panel discussions and networking sessions aimed at creating links and setting up potential future investment deals.
+Organised jointly by the EAC Secretariat and the Sankalp Africa Summit and financed by the European Union through MARKUP, the four-day virtual meeting brought together key policy makers, business leaders, entrepreneurs, business support organisations, investors, financial institutions and public stakeholders.
+The event aimed to create linkages and set up potential future investment deals.

-Other notable speakers sharing their thoughts and expertise across the event were Dr Peter Mathuki, Executive Director, East African Business Council and incoming EAC Secretary General, Dorothy Tembo, Deputy Executive Director, ITC, Hon Christophe Bazivamo, Deputy Secretary General EAC, and Godje Bialluch, EAC-GIZ Cluster Coordinator and Programme Manager SEAMPEC, who echoed the optimism of the event.
+Other notable speakers sharing their thoughts at the event were Dr Peter Mathuki, Executive Director, East African Business Council and incoming EAC Secretary General, Dorothy Tembo, Deputy Executive Director, ITC, Hon Christophe Bazivamo, Deputy Secretary General EAC, and Godje Bialluch, EAC-GIZ Cluster Coordinator and Programme Manager SEAMPEC, who echoed the optimism of the event.